katharsis-project/katharsis-docs/source/user-docs.rst

   }

-Simple useage example that creates the handler:
+Simple usage example that creates the handler:

 .. code-block:: java